 To increase the number of trained first responders inside Mosul, International Medical Corps, with funding from the EU’s humanitarian budget, recruited 120 residents from across the city and provided them the skills and tools they needed to be effective First Responders at the scene of an emergency.

-“With trauma injuries, there is a very short window—known as the golden hour—in which a patient needs medical attention in order to survive,” said Dr. Teferie Ayalow, International Medical Corps’ medical director in Iraq.
-“While there are trauma stabilization points set up in and around Mosul, we wanted also to embed first aid skills within Mosul’s neighborhoods so that residents have access to more trained first responders, especially if other options are not available because of intense fighting or other reasons.”
+“With trauma injuries, there is a very short window—known as the “golden hour”—in which a patient needs medical attention in order to survive,” said Dr. Teferie Ayalow, International Medical Corps’ medical director in Iraq.
+“While there are trauma stabilization points set up in and around Mosul, we wanted also to embed first-aid skills within Mosul’s neighborhoods so that residents have access to more trained first responders, especially if other options are not available because of intense fighting or other reasons.”

 Douma, 24, is among them.
 “I heard about the opportunity through a local organization I was already volunteering with,” she said.
 “It seemed like an opportunity to learn and help people in Mosul.”

 “This training is important because war is constant here now,” said Mustafa Faris Abdullah, 23, who is one of the team leaders.
-“During this course, we’ve learned how to help people injured in daesh attacks or from other dangers.”
+“During this course, we’ve learned how to help people injured in Daesh attacks or from other dangers.”

-In addition to the training, the team leaders each receive a kit full of medical supplies along with an emergency phone to call other team members to the scene if and when emergencies strike.
+In addition to the training, the team leaders each receive a kit full of medical supplies and an emergency phone to call other team members to the scene if and when emergencies strike.
 Together, the teams cover neighborhoods across eastern Mosul, giving residents another lifeline as war rages on just a few miles west of the river, injuring hundreds of people each day.

 “I feel very happy to be here today with International Medical Corps,” said Mustafa.
-“There are no clinics and no hospitals here and lots of injured people, so I am grateful to learn how to help the wounded.
+“There are no clinics and no hospitals here, and lots of injured people, so I am grateful to learn how to help the wounded.
 Not a lot of people know how to do that.”